open-telemetry/opentelemetry-dotnet/docs/trace/README.md

 instrumentation libraries, such as [ASP.NET Core](../../src/OpenTelemetry.Instrumentation.AspNetCore/README.md),
 [HttpClient](../../src/OpenTelemetry.Instrumentation.Http/README.md) which will
-not only create and populate `Activity` with tags(attributes), but also takes care of propagating/restoring the context across process boundaries.
+not only create and populate `Activity` with tags(attributes), but also take care of propagating/restoring the context across process boundaries.
 If the `Activity` produced by the instrumentation library is missing some information you need, it is generally recommend to enrich the existing Activity with that